 - What is your teaching experience?
 It’s important to find out how long the teacher has been playing and teaching drums.
 A more experienced teacher will be able to offer greater insight and guidance for years to come.

 - What is your teaching style?
 Different teachers have different methods of teaching.
 Some may focus on technique while others may emphasize creativity and expression.
-It’s important to find a teacher whose style matches your learning goals.
+It’s important to know how to find a good drum teacher in order to find a teacher whose style matches your learning goals.
 For the first year, you would be best served by practicing the foundational stuff.
 You can then build on that later.
 Technique and technical ability will come later.

 - What are your rates?
 Be sure to ask about the cost of lessons upfront so there are no surprises later on.
 Rates will vary depending on the teacher’s experience and location.
 But it’s important to find a rate that you’re comfortable with.
 And that you can accept for at least a month or two or even more on a consistent basis.